Smithsonian/ngeht-challenge-content/content/index.md

 - Sep 29, 2023: Data release
 - November 10, 2023: Submission deadline
+- May 1, 2024: Second submission deadline

 In parallel to Challenge 4, we are also running the ngEHT Forecasting Tournament.
 Participation in this tournament is highly encouraged for everyone!
-See [link] for more information.
+See <a href="https://cambridge.eu.qualtrics.com/jfe/form/SV_37tTpiGGvs8Dajc">here</a> for more information.

 ## Schedule -- [Challenge 3]({filename}challenge3.md)